Skip to Content

 This is referred to as residual white and can sometimes be caused by a minor illness in the mother.
 These dogs are often called mismarked Labradors.
 Despite the moniker, however, this can affect Labs of any type, not just mixes.

 As mentioned above, white spotting in Labrador’s coats is linked to the locus S gene – located near the MITF gene.
-White spotting on the paws can appear on one, all four, or any combination of them.
+White spotting on the paws can appear on one, all four, or any combination.

 Many black Labs – even purebreds – may have white markings.
 There are several types of mark patterns.
 These might indicate mixed parentage, or they might simply mean that your dog inherited specific genes

-Types of markings generally fall into one of a few categories: Bolo spots, black and tan marks, brindling, Honcho rings, and mosaic markings.
+Types of markings generally fall into a few categories: Bolo spots, black and tan marks, brindling, Honcho rings, and mosaic markings.
 Of these, Bolo spots, rings, and mosaic marks may be white.

 Bolo Spots